 Find a safe, traffic-free area.

 Using the first layer of the flag template, spray chalk white.
-You may need to make a couple coats to get a nice, solid white.
+You may need to make a couple of coats to get a nice, solid white.

 Step 3 — While White Chalk Dries, Mark Subject’s Position